 Some cold-sensitive tubers, like dahlias, are best pulled from the ground in the fall, stored in a cool, dry area, and replanted in spring.
 However, this is not the case for peonies.

 These hardy plants are incredibly tolerant of cold temperatures and actually need to be exposed to temperatures below 40F for extended periods to trigger growth when spring arrives.
 Without this period of cold, they may not flower the following season.

 Beyond that, they are also resistant to disturbance and can struggle to establish when moved.
 Once planted in the ground, it’s best to leave them in the same position for as long as possible to avoid impacting growth or flowering for that year.

 The only time you may consider digging up the tubers is to move the plant to a new area or to divide.
 This is best done in fall once the first frost has killed off the foliage.
-Cut the peony stems back, making sure you do not damage any eyes on the tubers in the process.
+Cut the peony stems back, ensuring you do not damage any eyes on the tubers in the process.
 Gently lift the entire root system out with a garden fork and replant immediately.

 Tree Peonies can also stay put year after year.
-However, as they are not as cold tolerant as herbaceous types, they do benefit from some winter protection.
+However, as they are not as cold-tolerant as herbaceous types, they do benefit from some winter protection.
 Cover with a frost blanket in periods of extreme cold to protect the new growth and prevent cell damage.